Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-unbond.md

 `rebond` extrinsic.
 This allows you to bond your tokens that are still locked without waiting until the end of the unbonding period.

-In order to do this, you will need to issue an extrinsic manually from [AXIACoin-JS Apps][].
+In order to do this, you will need to issue an extrinsic manually from [AXIA-JS Apps][].

 Go to the "Extrinsics" option that's located in the "Developer" dropdown in the top menu.